Media Advisory: Tropical Storm Isaias Update

 For updated information on the company's current outages, FirstEnergy's storm restoration process and tips for staying safe, visit the 24/7 Power Center at www.firstenergycorp.com/outages.

-Connect with FirstEnergy companies online at www.firstenergycorp.com, on Twitter at @Met_Ed or @JCP_L, or on Facebook at www.facebook.com/MetEdElectric or www.facebook.com/JCPandL.
+Follow JCP&L on Twitter @JCP_L, on Facebook at www.facebook.com/JCPandL, or online at www.jcp-l.com.

 SOURCE FirstEnergy Corp.